Outstanding Antique Silver, Gold & Carnelian Turkmen Cuff Bracelets, Turkoman Jewelry - Rare

 Each tapered bracelet bears a stylised floral motif and is handcrafted in high-quality silver (tested), fire-gilded and has 16 beautiful table-cut carnelian gemstones.
 The bracelets are rigid and not malleable.
 In excellent condition for their age.

-A highly collectible pair of bracelets of museum quality.
+A highly collectible pair of bracelets of museum quality, rare to find still as a pair.

 High-grade silver, fire-gild & carnelian